iris-hep/iris-hep.github.io/pages/impact-beyond-hep.md

   <h3>Genomics</h3>

 Hierarchical clustering is a common clustering approach for gene expression data.
-Within particle physics hierarchical clusterirng appears in the context of jets -- the most copiously prroduced objects at the Large Hadron Collider.
+Within particle physics hierarchical clusterirng appears in the context of jets -- the most copiously produced objects at the Large Hadron Collider.
 One challenge is that the number of hierarchical clusterings grows very quickly with the number of objects being clustered.
 IRIS-HEP researchers Sebastian Macaluso and Kyle Cranmer connected with computer scientists at U. Mass Amherst to extend a clustering algorithm they had developed for the hierarchical case.
 This algorithm was applied to both particle physics and cancer genomics studies in <a href="https://arxiv.org/abs/2002.11661">Compact Representation of Uncertainty in Hierarchical Clustering</a>.
  </div>
 </div>